 About The Instruments

 All of my instruments are based on designs from the Golden Period of Italian Violin Making.
-Currently, my violins are made on Stradivari's PG pattern, ca.1689, the G pattern, ca, 1708, or, on a pattern by Bartolomeo Giuseppe Guarneri 'del Gesù, ca 1741.
-My violas are based on patterns from Stradivari’s 1672 and 1691 contralto violas , or from the contralto viola designs of Andrea Guarneri, and Giovanni Paolo Maggini.
-In the past I exclusively used Stradivari designs for my instruments as the bulk of my research has been focused on Antonio Stradivari and because I have personally handled more Stradivari instruments than those of the other great makers.
-I have now expanded my instrument designs to include those of Guarneri and Maggini due to demand from players.
-Each model offers its own unique characteristics; however, all are highly responsive, project well, and offer a rich pallet of tonal color.
+Currently, my violins are made on Stradivari's "PG" pattern, or, on a mid-period pattern by Bartolomeo Giuseppe Guarneri 'del Gesù.
+My violas are based on patterns from Antonio Stradivari or from Giovanni Paolo Maggini.
+Each model offers its own unique characteristics; and, all are highly responsive, project well, and offer a rich pallet of tonal color.

-The backs, ribs and necks are made from European maple.
+The backs, ribs and necks are made from select European flamed maple.

 The tops are made from Alpine spruce.